 Below are a few of the organizations with an interest in aspects of ocean and coastal law.

 Constitutional Accountability Center, The Takings Project: Using Federal Courts to Attack Community and Environmental Protections

 University of Mississippi, National Sea Grant Law Center

-The following sources and sites offer regularly updated material.
+The following sources and sites offer regularly updated news and material.

 Environmental Law Institute, National Wetlands Newsletter